Theano/Theano/doc/README.txt

 Running the Test Suite
 ======================

-Test your installation by running the autotests.
+Test your installation by running the tests.
 Type at the shell:

 .. code-block:: bash

     cd theano
-    python2.5 autotest.py
+    nosetests

 All tests should pass.

+python-nose must be installed.
+On red-hat or fedora core: sudo yum install python-nose.noarch

 Using Theano